phoinixi/jekyll-classify/README.md

 ## jekyll-classify

-jekyll-classify is a Jekyll plugin that helps to classify your jekyll posts.
-It generates tags and categories pages and to add custom Liquid Tag for listing categories and tags.
+Jekyll plugin that helps to generate tags and categories pages in wordpress style

 [DEMO](http://fran.cesco.io/jekyll-classify-demo/)